joanjane/handy-angular-components/README.md

 * Well built
   - AOT Ready
-  - Sass compatible and pure CSS options
+  - Sass compatible and CSS rules easily overridable
+  - Design based on bootstrap (3 & 4 compatible!) and fontawesome
   - Works well with reactive forms and template driven forms

 * Dropdowns
   - Choose a single option from list
   - Optional filter to choose an option with basic keyboard support
   - html label[for] attribute support to trigger focus consistently from your component
-  - Optional multicolumn layout (by default 1 col classic layout)
   - Support option groups to categorize options

 * Datepicker